allanvissor-max/dbt-bigquery-portfolio/README.md

 This is a small analytics engineering portfolio project built with **dbt**, **BigQuery** and **GitHub**.

-The project demonstrates how raw transaction and customer data can be loaded, cleaned, transformed, tested and monitored for data quality issues.
+The project demonstrates an end-to-end analytics engineering workflow where raw customer and transaction data is loaded into BigQuery, cleaned and transformed with dbt, tested, and prepared into reporting-ready analytical marts, while a separate data quality layer captures duplicates, missing keys, invalid dates and other problematic records.

-The goal is to show a realistic data workflow:
+Data workflow:

 ```text
 CSV seed data